-One hallmark of the Volkswagen Golf that’s been as true of the original back in 1974, as it is this seventh-generation model of today, is that it’s a car for everyone.
+One hallmark of the Volkswagen Golf that’s been as true of the original back in 1974 as it is this seventh-generation model is that it’s a car for everyone.

-That might sound a little odd given that it’s more expensive to buy than many of its rivals.
-But given the range of equipment on offer, the breadth of the petrol, diesel, hybrid and electric range of powerplants and the sporting mainstays of the Golf GTI and Golf R, it’s difficult not to find a version that won’t suit you.
+That might sound a little odd given that it’s more expensive to buy than many of its rivals, but given the range of equipment on offer, the breadth of the petrol, diesel, hybrid and electric range of powerplants and the sporty mainstays of the Golf GTI and Golf R, it’s difficult to find a version of the VW that won’t suit you.

 Evolutionary Volkswagen Golf styling

-Golfs have tended to be conservative choices, and hence why the design bloodline is common to all seven generations.
+Golfs have tended to be conservative choices and hence why the design bloodline is common to all seven iterations of the VW.

 As per industry norms, this version’s larger than the model it replaced, but it’s still a compact hatchback compared with many rivals thanks to its near-vertical tail.

-Inside you’ll find the high-quality ambiance VW’s become acclaimed for.
-It has an exemplary level of fit and finish, with premium-grade squidgy plastics employed for much of the dashboard.
+Inside you’ll find the high-quality ambiance VW’s become acclaimed for with an exemplary level of fit and finish, with premium-grade squidgy plastics employed for the main planes of the dashboard.

 Broad range of Volkswagen Golf powerplants

-Boasting one of the widest line-ups of engine options in this market sector, you’ll be struggling to not find a Golf that satisfies your requirements.
+Boasting one of the widest line-ups of powerplant permutations, you’ll be struggling to not find a version of the VW Golf that satisfies your requirements.

-Petrol engines start with a 1.0-litre, three-cylinder TSI with 115hp, while the rest of the mainstream range is fleshed out with four-cylinder TSIs of 1.2- (85hp) and 1.4-litre (125hp and 150hp) capacities.
-The larger of them, is also available with ACT – Active Cylinder Technology – to effectively shut off half the engine when it’s not needed.
+Petrol engines start with a 1.0-litre, three-cylinder TSI with 115hp, while the rest of the mainstream range is fleshed out with four-cylinder TSIs of 1.2- (85hp) and 1.4-litre (125hp and 150hp) capacities, the larger one of which is also available with ACT – Active Cylinder Technology – to effectively shut off half the engine when it’s not needed.

-Both the Golf GTI and R performance versions feature 2.0-litre TSI turbo petrol engines producing between 220hp and 300hp depending upon the version chosen.
-This is good enough for a top speed of 155mph and a sub-5.0 second 0-62mph time for the quickest.
+Both the Golf GTI and R performance versions feature 2.0-litre TSI turbo petrol engines producing between 220hp and 300hp depending upon the version chosen – good enough for a top speed of 155mph and a sub-5.0 second 0-62mph time for the quickest.